 Exploring visions of energy transitions in the City and among environmental activists in the UK

-November 2018 – January 2020
+January 2018 – January 2022

-During her undergraduate years, she volunteered around issues of social and environmental awareness in the student body.
-She also worked with a coalition of student and staff engaging with the university on “responsible” investment strategies.
+During her undergraduate years, she also volunteered around issues of social and environmental awareness in the student body.
+She worked with a coalition of student and staff engaging with the university on responsible investment strategies.

 Sarah holds a BA in Human, Social, and Political Sciences from the University of Cambridge, UK.